SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 url: /analysis/jenkins/
 ---

-_Pull Request analysis is available as part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) and [above](https://www.sonarsource.com/plans-and-pricing/)._
+_Pull Request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)._

 SonarScanners running in Jenkins can automatically detect branches and Merge or Pull Requests in certain jobs.
 You don't need to explicitly pass the branch or Pull Request details.